smart-data-lake/getting-started/presentation/lecture_notes.md

 -->

 ## Feeds
+Often we do not want to run all defined pipelines.
+Esp. during development, debugging or in various use case, we rely on running only parts.
+This may be just a single action/transformation, or downloading everything.

 * start application with `--help`:
 > * **WSL**: `podman run --rm --pod sdlb_training sdl-spark --help`
 >   * Note: `--rm` removes container after execution, `--pod` specifies the pod to run in, with supporting containers